The LDBC Social Network Benchmark: General Benchmark Overview

-In \autoref{section:data}, \ldbcsnb defines the schema of the data used in the benchmark.
+In \autoref{sec:data}, we define the schema of the data used in the benchmark.
 The schema represents a realistic social network, including people and their activities in the social network during a period of time.
 Personal information of each person, such as name, birthday, interests or places where people work or study, is included.
-A persons' activity is represented in the form of friendship relationships and content sharing (\ie messages and pictures). \ldbcsnb provides a scalable synthetic data generator based on the MapReduce paradigm, which produces networks with the described schema with distributions and correlations similar to those expected in a real social network.
+A person's activity is represented in the form of friendship relationships and content sharing (\ie messages and pictures). \ldbcsnb provides a scalable synthetic data generator based on the MapReduce paradigm, which produces networks with the described schema with distributions and correlations similar to those expected in a real social network.
 Furthermore, the data generator is designed to be user-friendly.
 The proposed data schema is shared by all the different proposed workloads, those we currently have, and those that will be proposed in the future.

-In \autoref{section:workloads}, the Interactive Workload and the first draft of the Business Intelligence workload are proposed.
-Workloads are designed to mimic the different usage scenarios found in operating a real social network site, and each of them targets one or more types of systems.
+In \autoref{sec:workloads}, an overview of the workloads is provided.
+All SNB workloads are designed to mimic the different usage scenarios found in operating a real social network site, and each of them targets one or more types of systems.
 Each workload defines a set of queries and query mixes, designed to stress the SUTs in different choke point areas, while being credible and realistic.
 The Interactive workload reproduces the interaction between the users of the social network by including lookups and transactions, which update small portions of the database.
 These queries are designed to be interactive and target systems capable of responding to such queries with low latency for multiple concurrent users.
 The Business Intelligence workload represents analytic queries a social network company would like to perform in the social network, to take advantage of the data and to discover new business opportunities.
 This workload explores moderate to large portions of the graph from different entities, and performs more resource-intensive operations.